And at the end of all our exploring

 (Masters in Creative Enterprise)

-My father, Bill and Jock Headley were best mates before and throughout and after the war.
+My father, William (Bill) and Jock Headley were best mates before and throughout and after the war.
 (Jock Headley married a local girl, Inie Wright, who was my mother’s lifelong friend).
 It was Jock who had been in the Middle East with Bill Healy and he brought home a small jar of multi coloured sand from Beirut where Bill is buried for my mother and family.
+My family and friendships I grew up with all seemed strong and sturdy.

 “Hardly Necessary”.